2020 Virtual GALA

 ADP – As our Adult Day Program is physically located in Los Angeles County, and is guided by different entities than the Day School Program, there are varying factors that we must consider.
 Currently the ADP is providing a Hybrid Model of services that includes modified on-site, modified off-site, and remote.
 We are currently finalizing the ADP COVID-19 HANDBOOK and hope to have that on our website in the coming days.
 Cohorts have been created to contain any potential infection, and preventative measures have been in-place since August; and are modified as needed/directed by state and local health agencies.

 The health, safety and welfare of our students, clients and staff is, and will remain, our primary concern in all decisions that are made regarding programming during the pandemic.
 This is also the reason that all dates regarding reopening or advancement of PHASES are subject to change.

 Thank you for your continued support and understanding.
 Rest assured, we will all get through this as best as we possibly can.

 From the Director...

-Like many of you, we have spent the last several days and weeks learning about the Coronavirus (COVID-19) and how it is impacting our communities.
+Like many of you, we have spent the last several months learning about the Coronavirus (COVID-19) and how it is impacting our communities.
 For HBIC, that means understanding how it affects our employees, our students, and our clients, and then making the necessary adjustments to our daily operations.
 The information and guidance we are following comes directly from the Centers for Disease Control (CDC), the CA Department of Public Health (CDPH), and the Orange County Department of Education.
 We are monitoring each of these institutions daily.

 The health and well-being of our staff and program participants is our top priority.
 While additional precautionary measures are being taken, the following actions must be followed and adhered to by everyone for protection against the virus: